Kris0263/onboarding-windows-app/code_smells.md

 ## Reflections on Code Smells and Refactoring

-## What Code Smells Did You Find in Your Code?

 During the code review, the following code smells were identified:

 - **Magic Numbers & Strings**: Hardcoded values were used without explanation, making the code less readable and harder to maintain.&#8203;:contentReference[oaicite:0]{index=0}